MPSec/MPSec/README.md

 ## Project details

-For details on project structure and build process, please see the [Project Readme](/readme/Project_Readme.md).
+For details on project structure and technical design, please see the [Project Readme](/readme/Project_Readme.md).

-For technical design details, please see the [Design Notes](/readme/Design_Readme.md).